 If warnings are perceived as being too frequent or disturbing then the warning distance can be reduced.
-This then leads to the system providing a warning at a later stage, which reduces the total number of warnings; see Collision warning system - operation.
+This would lead to the system warning at a later stage, which reduces the total number of warnings.

 Collision Warning with Auto Brake is temporarily deactivated with reverse gear engaged.